 Whenever we begin discussing a new project for you we talk about your goal of when you would like your website completed and we also go over the practicality of when it can be done.
 Due to the nature of this business we usually take on a few projects at one time working on each one at different intervals.
 You may ask why can’t we focus 100% on your project and get it completed sooner, the simple answer to that is communication.
 We are all busy people, yourself included, and while in a perfect world every time we have to contact you we would like to believe we will get an instantaneous response and then we can continue on our way and finish your website in record time.
 In reality this rarely happens, emails get lost in the shuffle or put off and then forgotten, phone calls are not returned, or you need to make a decision that you need to think over.
 It’s life, we understand that, and we are guilty of that ourselves at times too.
 So while we are waiting on a response from you, we can be working on another clients project to keep our momentum going and keep everyone happy at the same time.

-No, all the content we put on your website must come from you or a Copywriter (may we suggest Internet Writing Pro?) or some other entity.
-You are also responsible for spell checking and checking for grammatical errors before you send us your content.
+No, all the content we put on your website must come from you or a Copywriter or some other entity you designate.
+You are responsible for spell checking and checking for grammatical errors before you send us your content.
 We do not proof read your content before we translate it to the web, all we look for are formatting (bullets, indents, color changes, bold, italics, etc.) changes.
 All your content should be in either a Word or Pages format, or even HTML, and be clearly understandable on what is for what page.
 Our normal proposals do not include taking the time to go to different websites you suggest and picking out content from them to put on your site.

-Yes we are a fully licensed company in the great state of Oregon doing business as Silver-Logic Web Services LLC.
+Yes we are a fully licensed company in the great state of Oregon doing business as Silver-Logic WPS LLC.
 We became a Limited Liability Company in June 2008 and we even have an EIN!

 Absolutely not!
 We have a zero tolerance rule for our clients and how they treat us.
 We know things sometimes get “lost in translation” and we understand that you can get frustrated, but that does not give you an excuse to send us hateful and rude emails or phone calls.
 How would you react if WE called you up and screamed at you because you didn’t get something to us on time?
 That would not be cool for anyone.
 So we ask that if you are upset about something to please, take a step back, take a deep breath and calm down, nothing is ever accomplished in anger.
 We treat all our clients with the utmost respect and professionalism and we ask the same from you.